 27 Sept 1863 (Gernrode) - 5 Aug 1946 (Berlin)

-Karlgren then proceeds to point out simple errors in Franke's translation of the key document, some of them sufficiently embarrassing, in that Legge had earlier gotten them right.
-It is precisely philology, which has to do with the correct handling of such details, and the proper interpretation of the details, that can break the impasse of retailed opinions, and make a valid "choice between alternatives" (or develop new ones if they should be needed).
+Karlgren then proceeds to point out simple errors in Franke's translation of the key document, some of them sufficiently embarrassing in that Legge had earlier gotten them right.
+It is precisely philology, which has to do with the correct handling of such details, and the proper interpretation of the details, that can break the impasse of retailed opinions, and make a valid "choice between alternatives," or develop new ones if they should be needed.
 The historian who does not fully understand the sources is helpless in the presence of these problems.
 In Maspero's general history of ancient China (1927), the problem of the Chun/Chyou is handled with greater philological balance and historical insight, and more briefly: Maspero simply describes the Chun/Chyou as a chronicle of Lu.
-In the German-speaking world, it was left for Kennedy in his 1936 article in Sinica, again taking Franke's 1920 study as his starting point, to depart from Franke's findings, and establish this naturalistic interpretation on a solid footing.
-Not by quoting authorities, but by examining the text.
+In the German-speaking world, it was left for Kennedy in his 1936 article in Sinica, taking Franke's 1920 study as his starting point, to depart from Franke's findings, and establish this naturalistic interpretation on a solid footing.
+Not by quoting authorities pro or con, but by examining the text itself.

 The Chun/Chyou monograph did Franke no immediate harm; on the contrary.
 In 1920, Karlgren's response and Maspero's counterexample both lay well in the future.
 By 1923, Franke had accumulated more than a hundred publications, some of them, to be sure, in journalistic rather than scholarly media.
-Thus it was that in that year, at the age of 60, he moved to Berlin as de Groot's successor in the Berlin chair which had been established in 1912.
+Thus it was that in that year, at the age of 60, he moved to Berlin as de Groot's successor, not indeed in Leiden, but in the Berlin chair which had been established in 1912.
 It was not the oldest Sinological position in Germany, but it enjoyed an automatic political visibility.
 It also had depth.
 In Berlin at this time were Erich Hauer (philosophy, Manchu, history), Erich Schmitt (classical language, philosophy), Walter Simon (linguistics), and Erich Haenisch (bibliography, Mongolian), not to mention Alfred Forke (philosophy) at the Seminar für Orientalische Sprachen, and the personnel of the various Berlin museums.
 Franke's seminar at Berlin became an important center for Sinological aspirants.
-Many were German (Wolfram Eberhard, Franz Michael, Hellmut Wilhelm, Franke's own sons Wolfgang and Herbert), but some were from other countries, most notably Istvan Balázs, from Hungary, whose thesis on Tang economic history Franke praised as the best that had ever been done under his direction.
+Many were German (Wolfram Eberhard, Franz Michael, Hellmut Wilhelm, Franke's own son Wolfgang), but some were from other countries, most notably Istvan Balázs, from Hungary, whose thesis on Tang economic history Franke praised as the best that had ever been done under his direction.

 Franke himself, who had essentially no inner discomforts about Hitler, carried on.
 In 1937, with Germany on the verge of war, he was ready with his v3, containing the annotations for the previous two.
-His prefatory note, dated 26 April 1937, was now only three paragraphs long, and ended in a much less sanguine way:
+His prefatory note, dated 26 April 1937, was now only three paragraphs long, and ended in a much less sanguine way.
+These are the three paragraphs:

-In dem vorliegenden dritten Bande lege ich nunmehr das Quellen-material vor, auf dem die Darstellung im ersten und zweiten beruht.
-Des weiteren habe ich mich bemüht, für die dabei aufgetretenen Einzelfragen möglichest den heutigen Stand der Forschung darzulegen und meine Stellung dazu anzugeben.
+In dem vorliegenden dritten Bande lege ich nunmehr das Quellenmaterial vor, auf dem die Darstellung im ersten und zweiten beruht.
+Des weiteren habe ich mich bemüht, für die dabei aufgetretenen Einzelfragen möglichst den heutigen Stand der Forschung darzulegen und meine Stellung dazu anzugeben.

-Ob und wie weit ich das leztere werde fortsetzen könne, hängt bei meinem hohen Alter nicht mehr allein von meinem Willen ab.
+Ob und wie weit ich das leztere werde fortsetzen können, hängt bei meinem hohen Alter nicht mehr allein von meinem Willen ab.

 He was 74, and had reached the Tang Dynasty.
 The war years followed quickly.